 Many people think feeding a dog table scraps is a reward for the dog.
+But the effects of feeding table scraps like smoked meats to dogs aren't worth the risks of your dog consuming too much salt or developing other problems such as pancreatitis.
 While the dog may enjoy the scraps, not all human food is safe for canine consumption.
 Some foods, such as smoked meats, have undesirable health risk for pets and should be limited or even eliminated from a pet's diet.

 Feeding dogs smoked meats that are high in sodium and fats can also lead to obesity.
 Obesity in dogs can be life threatening, with health problems such as diabetes, joint problems, heart disease, high blood pressure and higher risk of cancer.
 It is best to feed dogs only foods that are specifically made for dogs.
 Whether it is a homemade blend or a purchased blend, these foods are much safer and healthier for your pet.
 Human foods are not a dog's best friend.

 For the best dog appropriate diet, visit your local vet.
 Just like humans, dogs are individuals with their own allergies and dietary needs.
 A food one dog may tolerate, may make another dog violently ill.
 Stick with treats made specifically for canines to avoid health issues.
 If you must give smoked meat to your dog, prepare it at home paying close attention to the cut of meat and avoid adding any salt or spices.